-In our previous post, I promised you a while back that I would give you the recipe for my moisturizing cream and shaving cream.
+In our previous post, I told you I’d give you the recipe for my moisturizing cream and shaving cream.
 You should know that my husband doesn’t like the shaving cream.
 It turns into a liquid on the skin, which he is fine with, but it’s very oily.
 I shave with it once a week because it makes my legs soft and smooth.
 I’ll keep working on this recipe.

 It makes a great moisturizer for your feet.
 I put some on before I put on socks or at bedtime and then put on socks to protect my sheets.
 It helps keep my feet soft throughout the winter and summer.
 I hate to have dry cracked heels!